 3. Food, drinks and candy may NOT be brought into nor consumed in the Library Media Center.

 1. Each student has his/her own log-in and password.
-In order to access your documents from anywhere, save to the H drive, not the C drive.
+In order to access your documents from anywhere, save to One Drive.
 (For assistance, see Miss Huxford).